-The principal repayments on long-term debt to be required in each of the next two years are estimated as follows:
+The principal repayments on long-term debt to be required in the next five years are estimated as follows:

 7. DEFERRED CONTRIBUTIONS RELATED TO CAPITAL ASSETS

 Deferred contributions relate to capital assets and funding for the purchase of capital assets contributed to the Association by Brookfield Residential and the City of Calgary.